SammyH1994/project/PROCESS.md

 - Population pyramid finished: still thinking about whether to change data
 - Started on bar chart: working but not interactive yet and no linking.

+### Day 5
+- Presented progress
+Discussed the population pyramid: decided to change data to be per 5 years, but not have 2 bar charts with a division between gender.
+Gender is not that relevant for my story and one pyramid makes it easier to compare between provinces
+- Changed map data, now has water!
+- Started on updating grouped bar chart

 ## Week 3
+### Day 1
+- Worked on updating bar chart, had a lot of issues with changing amount of bars
+- Updating now works, legend works, still issues with tooltip

 ## Week 4